InvertGames/uFrame.Documentation/support/github.md

 ## Editing pages

-Open page that you want to edit press the edit button.
+Open page that you want to edit, press the edit button.

 ![](../images/Screenshot_124.png)